pamelafox/flask-charts-api-container-app/README.md

 This repo is set up for deployment on [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/overview) using the configuration files in the `infra` folder.

+This diagram shows the architecture of the deployment:

 ![Diagram of architecture using Azure Container Apps, Azure Container Registry and an Azure CDN in front](readme_diagram.png)

 Steps for deployment: